 The Cowdenbeath kit did not feature a badge until the 1984/85 season.
 This badge was based on a design that had been used in the club’s programmes since 1970.
 The current badge is a variation of this 1984 badge, with the notable addition of a winding wheel, pickaxes and shovels, which call back to the mining history of the town.

-The aim for this badge redesign was to create something simple, clear and significant.
+The aim for my initial badge redesign was to create something simple, clear and significant.
 I decided to first alter the proportions of the shield to a shape I find more aesthetically pleasing.
 I did away with the stereotypical Scottish symbolism of the thistles and lion rampant, as well as the two crosses (symbols which I believe may be associated with the club’s ancestors, Cowdenbeath Rangers, Cowdenbeath Thistle and the original Raith Rovers), the meanings of which seem to have been obscured over time.
 I omitted an image of a winding wheel as I felt it seemed too similar to a ship’s wheel (as included in my redesign of the Stranraer badge).
 I removed the ‘Cowdenbeath FC’ from the centre of the shield and placed it within a banner above the shield.
+This adheres to an ancient Scottish heraldic law forbidding the inclusion of writing within a shield.
 I included the Cowdenbeath town motto, STENT NAE STENT (Scots for ‘Effort Always Effort’, the term ‘stent’ having a particular association with mining shifts) in another banner below the shield.
 Within the shield, I incorporated a football, superimposed over a crossed hammer and pickaxe.
 For the badge colours, I opted for a light blue and gold, with white writing, which stands out from the blue of the traditional Cowdenbeath home shirt.

 The home kit design was inspired primarily by the 1974/75 and 1981/82 home kits.
 The away kit—as a play on the club’s enigmatic nickname, ‘the Blue Brazil’—is based on Brazil kits from 1954 onward, as well as several historical Cowdenbeath away kits.